dhuan/mock/latest/_sources/base_apis.rst.txt

 .. note::

-   If the HTTP Response obtained from `forward` is encoded with gzip, `mock` decodes that for you, therefore the ``$MOCK_RESPONSE_BODY`` file will contain the decoded data for you to manipulate as you wish.
+   If the HTTP Response obtained from `forward` is encoded with gzip, `mock` decodes it for you, therefore the ``$MOCK_RESPONSE_BODY`` file will contain the decoded data for you to manipulate as you wish.
 Note also that `mock` removes the `Content-Encoding` HTTP Header upon decoding the data, therefore if you wish to respond to the client with encoded data, you must manually add again the ``Content-Encoding`` header.

 Intercepting responses through middlewares
 ------------------------------------------

-Middlewares can be used to manipulate responses given by a Base API. `Check the Middlewares documentation section for learning all about them.
+:ref:`Middlewares <middlewares>` can be used to manipulate responses given by a Base API.
+In fact Middlewares make no distinction between requests to Base API or otherwise.

-<middlewares.html>`__ In fact Middlewares make no distinction of whether the
+On your middleware handler you can find out whether the context is that of a Base API request or not by reading the ``$MOCK_BASE_API_RESPONSE`` environment variable.
-current request is meant for a `mock` endpoint or an actual Base API when executing its handler - but on your Middleware handler you can find out whether the current Middleware execution is for a Base API request or not by reading the ``$MOCK_BASE_API_RESPONSE`` environment variable.

 The middleware below adds a header ``Foo: bar`` to all responses proxied to a Base API:

 .. code:: sh